ollebompa/PGA-MAP-Elites/README.md

 + Max Fitness: The progression of the overall highest fitness solution in the archive.

 The bottom plots show the progression of the max fitness averaged over 10 evaluations.
 This is used as a statistic for assessing the robustness of the single evaluation used to add solutions to the archive.
-Only a single evaluation is used to add solutions to the archive in the algorithm.
+Only a sigle evaluation is used to add solutions to the archive in the algorithm.

+Each experiment is repeated 10 times with different random seeds and the solid line displays the median and the shaded area is bounded by the first and third quartiles.

 <p align="center">
 <img style="float: center;" src="results/progress_Walker2DBulletEnv-v0HalfCheetahBulletEnv-v0_pres.png" width="665">